SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 :::

 ::: greybox
+**Note:**
+- When using Outlook, the raw “>” character may be automatically formatted to a “>” bullet point.
+This change is a problem because it may change to a normal bullet point after being sent.
+To prevent this issue, press Control+Z to turn it back into the raw “>” character.
-**Note:** For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
+- For those using mobile devices the indentation function is not available, try instead using 3 spaces to indent manually.
 :::

 ## GitHub